September 22, 2023

 vpn-detection icon

-According to Surfshark, one of the most popular virtual private network (VPN) providers, over 1.6 billion people have used a VPN, translating to about 31% of all internet users or one-fifth of the global population.
+According to Surfshark, one of the most popular virtual private network (VPN) providers, over 1.6 billion people have used a VPN, which translates to about 31% of all internet users or one-fifth of the global population.
 And you're likely one of them.

 What is a VPN?